fergusq/tampio/README.md

 The method name consists of a verb and optionally some noun modifiers.

 Each parameter must be in a different case or have a postposition.
-The case of the self parameter is restricted by the verb form chosen.
-If the verb is expressed in active voice, the self parameter must be in the nominative case.
-The passive voice does not restrict cases.

 The order of parameters does not have any significance (other than that the self parameter must come before the verb).
 The parameters are identified by their case or postposition.